ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

     Default: `nullptr`

-    Using this callback interface, Ceres can notify you when it is about to evaluate the residuals or Jacobians.
-With the callback, you can share computation between residual blocks by doing the shared computation in
+    Using this callback interface, Ceres will notify you when it is about to evaluate the residuals or Jacobians.

-    :func:`EvaluationCallback::PrepareForEvaluation` before Ceres
+    If an ``evaluation_callback`` is present, Ceres will update the parameter blocks to the values that will be used when calling :func:`CostFunction::Evaluate` before calling
+    :func:`EvaluationCallback::PrepareForEvaluation`.
+One can then use
+    this callback to share (or cache) computation between cost functions by doing the shared computation in :func:`EvaluationCallback::PrepareForEvaluation` before Ceres
     calls :func:`CostFunction::Evaluate`.
-It also enables caching
-    results between a pure residual evaluation and a residual & Jacobian evaluation.

     Problem does NOT take ownership of the callback.